ESP32 based Bluetooth iBeacon

 last = now.tv_sec;

 Create a BLE device and name it as you want.
-Here the ESP32 is named as “ESP2 as iBeacon”.
-Note that the, the names can be long but this version of code has started the support for long names.
+Here, the ESP32 is named as “ESP2 as iBeacon”.
+Note that the names can be long, but this version of code has started to support long names.

 BLEDevice::init("ESP32 as iBeacon");

-Create BLE server to advertise and start advertisement.
+Create a BLE server to advertise and start advertising.

 BLEServer *pServer = BLEDevice::createServer();